telerik/kendo-ui-core/docs/AngularJS/leak.md

 </html>
 ```

-The code is available in [the Dojo](http://dojo.telerik.com/@petyosi/ipaJE), too.

-Let's observe how the page performs in the Chrome timeline by recording the sample above:
+Observe how the page performs in the Chrome timeline by recording the sample above:

 <img src="leak-ng-repeat.png" width="600" />

 The DOM count increases as the routes toggle with each other.
 This looks like a leak.
-Let's perform the same, but we will force the garbage collect during the recording:
+Perform the same, but force the garbage collect during the recording:

 <img src="leak-ng-repeat-gc.png" width="600" />